iiacobac/iiacobac.github.io/_pages/about.md

 >
 > - ### Feb 2025 Attended [LEAP 2025](https://onegiantleap.com/) in Riyadh, Saudi Arabia 🇸🇦.
 >
-> - ### Jan 2025 "Code-Optimise: Self-Generated Preference Data for Correctness and Efficiency" authored by Leonidas Gee, Milan Gritta, Gerasimos Lampouras, *Ignacio Iacobacci* has been accepted at Findings of NAACL 2025 (Findings)
+> - ### Jan 2025 "Code-Optimise: Self-Generated Preference Data for Correctness and Efficiency" authored by Leonidas Gee, Milan Gritta, Gerasimos Lampouras, *Ignacio Iacobacci* has been accepted at Findings of NAACL 2025
 >
 > - ### Jan 2025: I have been appointed teacher of "Textual Data Analysis" course at [UnitelmaSapienza](https://www.unitelmasapienza.it/) 🇮🇹
 >